 Near Macy's—which is also where Santa parks around holiday time—the play area features imagination-building climbing structures that are especially great for littler ones.
 There's also a small "activity nook" with some manipulative wheels and mirrors for less rambunctious players.

 A toy store with toys to play with?
 Yes, please!
 Photo courtesy of Magic Beans

 For kids who are less inclined to climb than tinker, the Lego stores at the Natick, Burlington, North Shore, and South Shore malls are a great outlet between errands.
 Along with free-build stations that are always set up around the store, there are special activities and challenges every month.
 Every store has its own calendar describing these events, so be sure to check before you head to the mall.

 Know how you take kids to a toy store and they want to, you know, play with the toys?
 At Magic Beans, they can: Stores have a cordoned-off play area that's filled with favorite items straight from the shelves.
 The trick: getting them out of there when it's time to go home.

-Lots of libraries have a few wooden toys or blocks sprinkled about, but since the second floor of the Johnson Building was renovated in 2015, the Central Library in Copley Square has become a legitimately awesome place for kids to play.
+Lots of libraries have a few wooden toys or blocks sprinkled about, but we recently wrote about some very special public libraries with legit play spaces where kids can really have fun.
+Since the second floor of the Johnson Building was renovated in 2015, the Central Library in Copley Square has become one of the greatest little-kid play areas in the city.
 The bright, colorful space has loads of soft, squishy toys, several interesting manipulatives, an array of puzzles and games built into the wall at kids' eye level, and lots of room to move.